 Mingara Aquatic Centre, Tumbi Umbi

-Mingara Aquatic Centre is part of the Mingara Recreation Club – a hive of activity for kids and adults of all ages.
-With its Olympic-sized pool for lap swimming, play area including a whirlpool, multiple fountain sprays, and a sloping beach entry for little ones finding their fins, the aquatic centre isn’t just your ordinary pool!
+Mingara Aquatic Centre is part of the Mingara Recreation Club.
+It's got an Olympic-sized pool for lap swimming, a play area including a whirlpool, multiple fountain sprays, and a sloping beach entry for little ones finding their fins!

 Summer Fun – Open Through the Warmer Months

-Terrigal Paddle Boats have been hiring out paddle boats on Terrigal lagoon for more than 30 years!
+Terrigal Paddle Boat Hire have been hiring out paddle boats on Terrigal lagoon for more than 30 years!
 In recent years they’ve also added kayaks and stand-up paddle boards to their collection, too.
-Come for a SUP lesson or take one out on your own.
-Terrigal Paddle Boats are open on weekends, school, and public holidays.

 Central Coast Aqua Park, Gosford

-Central Coast Aqua Park lands at Gosford Waterfront during the Summer months.
-This on-water inflatable obstacle course includes slides to slip down, pyramids to climb up, trampolines to bounce on, “Icebergs” to scurry across, and the Sky Rocket – the biggest water swing in the world!
+Central Coast Aqua Park lands at Gosford Waterfront each Summer.
+This on-water inflatable obstacle course includes slides to slip down, pyramids to climb up, trampolines to bounce on, “Icebergs” to scurry across, and the Sky Rocket!

 Water Inflatables at Local Swimming Pools